soyee36/soyee36.github.io/README.md

 ### Welcome ###

 This is my personal blog.
-If you are wondering to visit our famyly website, please go to https://soandcandy.us
+If you are wondering to visit our family website, please go to https://soandcandy.us